mteknight/clipboard-health/Ticket_Breakdown.md

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here
+I broke the ticket down into two based on functionality, mainly. they ended up being one for frontend and the other backend, but that was not the main reason.
+It could be helpful thought. given how they were broken up, they could be worked in parallel by different engineers provided the use of an agreed contract.

 ### TICKET 1: Add CustomId to an Agent (Backend)
 Facilities would like to be able to add/update a custom id to an Agent they work with.
 The new CustomId field should be added to the following: